yu-ming-chen/tp/docs/DeveloperGuide.md

 ![SortBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/SortBudgetCommand.png)

-Figure 4.3.4.2: Sequence diagram for sort budget command in main page view.
+Figure 4.3.4.2: Sequence diagram of the `SortBudgetCommand`.

->Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+> Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 1. Beginning with the `LogicManager`, the `LogicManager` hands the given user input to the `MainPageParser`